waelhammoudeh/getdiff/README.md

 This program assumes python3 executable to be found in the default slackware installation; that is '/usr/bin/python3'.

 ## Building:

-Program requires "libcurl" version 7.86.0 or later.
-A makefile is included in the root directory; to compile run 'make' in that directory.
+To compile the program, ensure you have "libcurl" version 7.80.0 or later installed on your system.
+A makefile is provided in the root directory.
+Simply navigate to that directory and run the command 'make' to build the program.

+Please note that the makefile currently doesn't perform checks for the minimum required version of "libcurl."
+Implementing such checks in the makefile has proven to be challenging and problematic.
+While using "autotools" could be a potential solution, there are no immediate plans for its implementation.
+If you're interested in contributing to this aspect, your volunteer efforts would be appreciated.

 ## Improvements
   - Utilized change files sequence number to locate files on remote servers and on local machine.